You get lots of people in the door for their first class. Yay!

 - Get them feeling like they are dancing *before* patterns

-But this is only the beginning - now you need to know all the juicy details on exactly what to teach, how, and in what order.
+But this is only the beginning - now you probably want to know all the juicy details on exactly what to teach, how, and in what order.
 We explain all of this and more in the Swing Literacy Teacher Development Program

 Just imagine if your first WCS class went like this: